Meet the OIG Leadership Team

 Deputy Inspector General – Investigations

-Gerry D’Angelo serves as a Deputy Inspector General in the Office of Inspector General.
+Gerry D’Angelo serves as a Deputy Inspector General in the Office of the Inspector General.
 His primary responsibility is overseeing the investigative function in the office.
-He has 30 years experience in the field of criminal justice, with specific expertise in criminal and administrative investigations.
-Gerry began his career with the Baltimore County Police Department, having served the community for 24 years.
-He held positions as a police officer, detective and supervisor.
-17 of his years were spent in criminal investigations, including assignments in the Regional Auto Theft Task Force, the Homicide Unit, the Vice/Narcotics Unit, the Violent Crimes Unit and the Financial Crimes Unit.
-Gerry has extensive experience in complex, multifaceted investigations.
+He has 30 years of experience in the field of criminal justice, with specific expertise in criminal and administrative investigations.
+Gerry began his career with the Baltimore County Police Department, holding positions as a police officer, detective and supervisor.
+He spent 17 years in criminal investigations, including assignments in the Regional Auto Theft Task Force, the Homicide Unit, the Vice/Narcotics Unit, the Violent Crimes Unit and the Financial Crimes Unit.
+He has extensive experience in complex, multifaceted investigations.
+Prior to joining Baltimore OIG, Gerry spent four years with Washington Metropolitan Area Transit Authority’s Office of the Inspector General, where he worked as a Senior Special Agent and Investigations Manager.

 Gerry holds both undergraduate and graduate degrees in management from Johns Hopkins University.
-He is accredited as a Certified Inspector General Investigator from the Association of Inspectors General.
-Gerry was born and raised in Baltimore and is married with three kids.
+He is accredited as a Certified Inspector General Investigator through the Association of Inspectors General.

 Deputy Inspector General – Administration & Evaluations